hks5august/SurvPredPipe/README.md

 # SurvPredPipe
-SurvPredPipe: A R-Package for the Pipeline to Predict Survival Probability of Cancer Patients
+SurvPredPipe: A R-Package for the Computational Pipeline to Predict Survival Probability of Cancer Patients

 Follow the Steps to Install package
 ```r